-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of the United States Government Publishing Office as of September 30, 2021 and 2020, and the results of its operations and its cash flows for the years then ended in accordance with U.S. generally accepted accounting principles.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the United States Government Publishing Office as of September 30, 2022 and 2021, and the results of its operations and its cash flows for the years then ended in accordance with U.S. generally accepted accounting principles.